firebingo/CSGO-CUE/README.txt

 -quit: quits the application

-Built for Visual Studio 2015 and .NET 4.5.2
+Built for Visual Studio 2015, .NET 4.5.2, and x64.

 Using:
 CSGSI: https://github.com/rakijah/CSGSI
 CUE.NET: https://github.com/DarthAffe/CUE.NET
 Fody: https://github.com/Fody/Fody/
+(If you have problems building related to Fody try reinstalling its packages)